AbhayKrs/RGB-Color-Guessing-Game/README.md

 # RGB-Color-Guessing-Game
-A simple color guessing game webpage using HTML,CSS and JS
+A simple color guessing game webpage using HTML,CSS and JS using jQuery library.